Navigation » List of Schools » Pierce College » Economics » Economics 1 – Principles of Economics » Summer 2021 » End of Week Quiz Chapter 8 to 10

 C the average product of labor is always equal to the marginal product of labor.

-D the average product of labor is always greater that the marginal product of labor.
+D the average product of labor is always less than the marginal product of labor.

 Question #26